 An in-depth discovery of four of Southern Africa's foremost safari areas, from the lush Okavango Delta to the treasures of Sabi Sand.

 Guests are met and welcomed on arrival at O R Tambo International Airport and are assisted in transferring to a charter flight bound for the Sabi Sand Private Game Reserve - the first wilderness area of the 12 Day Three Countries Safari.
-The reserve is named after two principal rivers which flow through it - the Sabie and the Sand - and covers an area of approximately 65 000 hectares of pristine African wilderness.
+The reserve is named after the two principal rivers which flow through it - the Sabie and the Sand - and covers an area of approximately 65 000 hectares of pristine African wilderness.
 The reserve is part of the Greater Kruger National Park and is home to most of South Africa's finest safari lodges.
 The late afternoon is devoted to a first game drive in search of Africa's legendary Big Five.
 In this unique wilderness region, there are many other mammal and bird species which grace the African savanna and give meaning to the words ‘Spirit of Africa’.

-Early morning and late afternoon game drives, in the company of an experienced ranger and tracker, fill a day of wonder as the rhythms of the wilderness and the laws that govern life in this diverse ecosystem come alive.
+Early morning and late afternoon game drives, in the company of an experienced ranger and tracker, fill a day with wonder as the rhythms of the wilderness and the laws that govern life in this diverse ecosystem come alive.
 A sighting of a member of the legendary Big Five, regarded amongst the most majestic and awe-inspiring of mammals, would most certainly be a highlight.
 In addition to lion, elephant, rhinoceros, buffalo and leopard, the reserve is blessed with a rich diversity of antelope and other mammal species.
 The day ends with a night drive conducted by a professional game ranger.
 Night drives are a highlight of your bush experience and offer opportunities to see nocturnal animals not often seen during the daylight hours.

-The ever-changing moods of this land will capture your soul as the day is once again devoted to exploring the wilderness either in open 4x4 vehicles or on foot during a guided bush walk.
+The ever-changing moods of this land will capture your soul as the day is once again devoted to exploring the wilderness, either in open 4x4 vehicles or on foot during a guided bush walk.
 The lesser creatures of the land, though not as well known, contribute as much to the ecosystem as any other.
 Life and the delicate balance of nature that exists here are protected in this wilderness area - a treasure over which we should be wise custodians.

 A last morning game drive in this wilderness area is followed by a charter flight to Johannesburg, where guests are met and transferred to their hotel in Pretoria.
 The remainder of the day is spent at leisure at a five star boutique hotel.